Bhavinkumar-Vegad/all-checklist/developer/quickchecklist-existing-freelancing-webapp-kickoff.md

 ## Compatibility and Dependencies:

-* [ ] Check for compatibility issues with existing third*party services or APIs.
+* [ ] Check for compatibility issues with existing third-party services or APIs.
 * [ ] Identify any dependencies that need to be updated or replaced.
 * [ ] Verify the compatibility of the new features with different browsers and devices.